 Latest News

-Lots of different birds are in song and pairing up to start nest building.
-There is always the chance of seeing a stoat while the first bumblebees will be around on warm sunny days making the most of early flowers.
+Lots of different birds are in song and pairing up with some already nest building.
+There is always the chance of seeing a stoat and thee first Comma butterfly was seen on the 1st April..
+Now green-veined whites, peacocks and orange-tips are around.

 Please try to arrive between 9 & 10 in the morning to obtain the best views of the red squirrels.
 On longer warm days they tend to be less obvious during the middle of the day.